Calcutta Cooler Review

 You can turn the light on and off by simply pushing the power button located on the center of the drain plug.
 What a cool idea!

-So as you can see, outside of the lighted drain plug, Calcutta has taken a pretty safe approach with the design of their new Renegade model coolers.
+So as you can see, outside of the lighted drain plug, dry good basket, and fish scale, Calcutta has taken a pretty safe approach with the design of their new Renegade model coolers.
 There are some other features missing that we wouldn’t mind seeing in future models.
-These include things such as fish rulers, pressure release valves, bottle openers, cup holders, etc. But in terms of overall build quality, Calcutta Coolers are right up there with the very best.
+These include things such as pressure release valves, bottle openers, cup holders, etc. But in terms of overall build quality, Calcutta Coolers are right up there with the very best.

 Calcutta Cooler Ice Life